Ol Pejeta Conservancy: Sweetwaters Chimpanzee Sanctuary

 The Sweetwaters Chimpanzee Sanctuary is incorporated within the Ol Pejeta Conservancy and is the only place in Kenya where chimpanzees can be seen.
 The Sanctuary opened in 1993 in a negotiated agreement between the Ol Pejeta Conservancy, the Kenya Wildlife Service (KWS) and the Jane Goodall Institute.
 The facility was initially established to receive and provide lifelong refuge to orphaned and abused chimpanzees from west and central Africa.
 An initial group of three chimpanzee orphans were brought to the sanctuary from a facility in Bujumbura, Burundi, that needed to be evacuated due to the civil war.
 This was followed in 1995 by another group of 9 adult chimpanzees, and another 10 in 1996.
 Over the last decade Sweetwaters Chimpanzee Sanctuary has continued to accept chimpanzees rescued from traumatic situations, bringing the total number of chimpanzees in the sanctuary to 43.

-At the Sweetwaters Sanctuary, chimpanzees are nursed back to health and enjoy the rest of their days in the safety of a vast natural enclosure.
+At the Sweetwaters Sanctuary, chimpanzees are nursed back to health and enjoy living out their days in the safety of a vast natural enclosure.
 The chimpanzees live in two large groups separated by the Ewaso Nyiro River.
 Sweetwaters is a chartered member of the Pan African Sanctuary Alliance (PASA), an alliance of 23 sanctuaries in 13 African countries, currently caring for over 1100 orphaned and/or confiscated chimpanzees.
+Poco, a chimpanzee noted for his bipedal stance, lives at the sanctuary.